dd32/td-gh-ex/readme.txt

 iv)  Upadte the language folder.
 v)   Resolved the minor theme error.

+Version 1.2.3.4
+i)  Added typography section.
+ii) Updated pot file.

-BB Mobile Application Premium version
+BB Mobile Application Free version
 ==========================================================
-BB Mobile Application Premium version is compatible with GPL licensed.
+BB Mobile Application Free version is compatible with GPL licensed.
 For any help you can mail us at support[at]themeshopy.com